Last Updated on November 29, 2023 by Laura Teso

 - An earthquake devastated the tower in March 1511, making it necessary to start consolidation works.
 These works gave the campanile its present appearance.

 - In 1609 Galileo Galilei used the bell tower to make a demonstration of his telescope.

 - In the centuries the campanile was damage several times by lightning because of its height and the iron structures.
 These lightnings caused fires, slumping or gashes.
-Finally in 1776 they added a lightning rod.
+So finally in 1776 they added a lightning rod.

 - On its top (you probably didn’t notice, cause I myself didn’t) there’s a golden angel that turns like a weather vane.
-The author of the statue (1882) was Luigi Zandomeneghi.
+The author of the statue (1882) is Luigi Zandomeneghi.

 - On July 14 1902 at 10 am the Campanile di San Marco collapsed.
 There were luckily no victims and no damages to the Basilica.
 But the Loggetta by Sansovino (the marble portion underneath the Campanile) was obviously destroyed.
 The “pietra del bando”, a column once used to proclaim the republic laws, protected the basilica.
 The municipality decided to rebuild both campanile and loggia where and as they were before, using the original elements.

 - The municipality installed the elevator in 1962.
 It allows visitors to reach the top in 30 seconds and admire the panorama.